-AprioriTid has the nice feature that it replaces a pass over the original dataset by a pass over the set $\overline{C}k$ .
-Hence, AprioriTid is very effective in later passes when the size of $\overline{C}k$ becomes small compared to the size of the database.
+size of the database.
 Thus, we find that AprioriTid beats Apriori when its $\overline{C}k$ sets can fit in memory and the distribution of the large itemsets has a long tail.
-When $\overline{C}k$ doesn't fit in memory, there is a jump in the execution time for AprioriTid, such as when going from 0.75% to 0.5% for datasets with transaction size 10 in Figure 6.
+When $\overline{C}k$ doesn't fit in memory, there is a jump in the execution time for AprioriTid, such as when going from 0.75% to 0.5% for datasets with transaction size 10 in Figure 4.
 In this region, Apriori starts beating AprioriTid.